 - Excessive twisting of your trunk

-However, you do want to be careful about HOW you sweep and mob, especially if you already have back pain that gets worse when standing.
+However, if your lower back hurts when sweeping and mopping, you do want to be careful about HOW you sweep and mop.

 When your stand with your back in a sustained forward bending position, this causes the muscle in the back to stay stiff in order to keep you from falling forward.